Tiffany Stone Properties, Facts and Photos

 What is Tiffany Stone?

-Tiffany stone is a rare material made up of several different minerals.
-It's a rock not a mineral.
+Tiffany Stone is a rare material composed of several different minerals.
+For this reason, it's a rock, not a mineral.

-To be more precise tiffany stone is a mineralised nodule found in just one location, the Sevier Desert, Western Utah (USA).
+Tiffany Stone is a mineralised nodule found in just one location in the U.S.A., the Sevier Desert in Western Utah.

-The minerals that make up tiffany stone include quartz, fluorite, dolomite, rhodonite, beryllium and manganese oxides.
-The black colour comes from impurities of manganese oxides whilst white, yellow and pink comes mainly from beryllium.
-Blue and purple comes from fluorite.
+Tiffany Stone is composed of quartz, fluorite, dolomite, rhodonite, beryllium, and manganese oxides.
+The black colour comes from impurities of manganese oxides, while white, yellow and pink come mainly from beryllium.
+Blue and purple come from fluorite.

-Most tiffany stone is crushed in order to extract even the smallest amount of this sought after metal.
+Most Tiffany stone is crushed to extract even the smallest amount of this sought-after metal.

-Being graded 4 on Mohs scale of mineral hardness means tiffany stone is quite soft.
-It's widely used for cabochons because its colour and markings make it ideal for jewellery.
+Tiffany Stone grades 4 on the Mohs scale of mineral hardness, which means it's quite soft.
+It's widely used for cabochons because of its striking colour and markings.

-Despite extensive research we cannot find any factual information to explain how the name tiffany stone came about.
+Despite extensive research, I cannot find any factual information explaining how the name Tiffany Stone came about.

-Whatever the reason for the name, as tiffany stone gained popularity and started being photographed and written about, the name would have become too difficult to change.
+Wherever the name came from, as Tiffany Stone gained popularity and started being widely photographed and written about, the name would have become too difficult to change.

-Tiffany stone is known by several different names some of which include ice cream opal and opalised fluorite.
-The latter from a scientific perspective is a more accurate description of what it is.
+Tiffany Stone is known by several names, including Ice Cream Opal and Opalised Fluorite.
+From a scientific perspective, Opalised Fluorite is a more accurate description of what it is.

 Where is Tiffany Stone Found?

-The primary deposit in Utah where tiffany stone is found is in the Topaz-Spor mountains.
-The area is no longer accessible to the public and hasn't been mined for many years.
+The primary deposit in Utah where Tiffany Stone is found is the Spor Mountain Mining District.
+The area is no longer accessible to the public, and Tiffany Stone hasn't been mined for many years.

-Opalised fluorite from Turkey and China are often mis-sold as tiffany stone.
-Although they can have a similar appearance it's not the same material.
+Opalised fluorite from Turkey and China is often missold as Tiffany Stone.
+Although they can have a similar appearance, they're not the same material.

-It's worth remembering the location where it's found has been closed for several years.
+It's worth remembering the location where it's found has been closed for many years.

 Article Picture